Electoral system of Germany: Electoral threshold

-Seats in the German Bundestag distributed by regional lists are only given to parties passing a five percent electoral threshold of the federally valid second votes.
-Alternatively, if a party wins at least three constituencies, a party still gains seats by proportional representation according to the number of second votes they received.
-Those second votes for parties that meet neither requirement will not be taken into account for the distribution of seats among the rest of the parties.
-Parties who qualify for proportional representation in this manner are recognized as party groups, as a party must win at least five percent of the vote to qualify as a full parliamentary party, or Fraktion.
+Seats in the German Bundestag are allocated to regional lists of parties that either pass a five percent electoral threshold of the federally valid second votes or win at least three constituencies.
+The distribution of seats does not take into account second votes for parties that meet neither requirement.
+Parties qualifying for proportional representation in this manner are recognized as party groups, as a party must win at least five percent of the vote to qualify as a full parliamentary party, or Fraktion.
+Those too small to form a fraktion can make a Gruppe instead.

-The three-constituency rule favours those smaller parties with a regional stronghold.
-For example, the German Party (DP) only won 3.3% of the second vote, but was able to win 15 seats by electing ten members from constituency seats, mostly in the party's heartland of Lower Saxony.
-In 1957, the DP won 3.4% of the second vote, but elected six members from constituency seats, enabling them to send 17 members to the Bundestag.
-The three-constituency rule was not used again until 1994, when the PDS won four direct mandates in Berlin, enabling them to send 30 delegates to the Bundestag, despite the fact that they had only 4.4 percent of the second vote.
-After another gap it was used in the 2021 election, where PDS's successor Die Linke received 4.9 percent of the second vote, but were saved from exclusion by winning exactly three constituencies (Berlin-Treptow-Köpenick, Berlin-Lichtenberg and Leipzig II) and received 39 seats.
+The three-constituency rule favours smaller parties with a regional stronghold.
+For example, the German Party (DP) only won 3.3% of the second vote in 1953, but was able to win 15 seats by electing ten members from constituency seats, mostly in the party's heartland of Lower Saxony.
+In 1957, the DP won 3.4% of the second vote but elected six members from constituency seats, enabling them to send 17 members to the Bundestag.
+The three-constituency rule was not used again until 1994, when the PDS won four direct mandates in Berlin, enabling them to send 30 delegates to the Bundestag, despite the fact that they had only 4.4% of the second vote.
+It was used in the 2021 election, in which PDS's successor, Die Linke, won exactly three constituencies (Berlin-Treptow-Köpenick, Berlin-Lichtenberg, and Leipzig II), earning it 39 seats on 4.9% of the second vote.